 PBAs also guide and support families within a clinic setting to implement strategies to reduce behaviours which can challenge.

-Jenna, Alice, Myrta and Kayleigh
+Jenna, Alice, Myrta, Kayleigh and Steph

 Systemic therapists are trained to assess family functioning and strengths and how these can be drawn upon within a therapeutic setting.